 Explore the Wine Paradise of McLaren Vale

-Experience the rich Asian flavours in Adelaide Chinatown
+Experience the Rich Asian flavours at Adelaide Chinatown

-Do a day tour on the Kangaroo Island – Flinders Chase National Park
+Tour the Kangaroo Island & Flinders Chase National Park

-Located in Kangaroo Island, which is approx. 4 and half hours away from Adelaide, this coastal national park is a protected area found on the west coast of the island.
-The most otherworldly features you can witness here are the Remarkable Rock formations, and the super ancient Admirals Arch and the adorable long-nosed fur seals.
+Located on Kangaroo Island, approx. four and a half hours away from Adelaide, this coastal national park is a protected area found on the west coast.
+The most otherworldly features you can witness here are the remarkable rock formations, and the super ancient Admirals Arch and the adorable long-nosed fur seals.
 You can do a day trip in this national park or spend a night in the ocean cabins – an unforgettable experience on its own.
 Stunning!